 Figure A.3-5: Stateless ARPF deployment in UDM according to UDICOM (TS 23.632 [5]

 In this case, the ARPF is function provided by the UDM while the AuC remains as a function provided by the HSS.
 HSS/AuC and UDM/ARPF generates authentication vectors for their respective domains accessing to the subscription credentials stored in the common EPS+5GS UDR.
-The UDICOM Nxx reference point is not used for authentication vector retrieval but it is still required to fulfil HSS and UDM interworking related to other use cases (e.g. intersystem mobility).
+The UDICOM NU1 reference point is not used for authentication vector retrieval but it is still required to fulfil HSS and UDM interworking related to other use cases (e.g. intersystem mobility).

 Annex <B> (informative): Change history